PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 See [the firmware manifest documentation](https://cloud.mbed.com/docs/latest/updating-firmware/firmware-manifests.html) for more information about the manifest tool.

 <!--Can we add initalization instructions here, so that I don't have to send people to the first tutorial every time I remind them this needs initializing?-->

+#### Installing Docker CE
+Docker is needed in order to be able to use mbl-tools build-mbl script (and to be able to develop and build apps on your x86 PC).
+Download and install latest version of [Docker CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

+##### Manage Docker as a non-root user
+You will need to add yourself to the docker group to run docker commands without sudo.
+See the following [instructions](https://docs.docker.com/install/linux/linux-postinstall/).

 #### Using virtual machines